 Apex Language Server

 The Apex Language Server is an IDE-agnostic way for tools to access code-editing capabilities such as code completion, go to definition, find all usage, and refactoring.
-It provides a powerful way for Salesforce Extensions for VS Code to implement an Apex analyzer that’s also accessible to other IDEs.
+The Apex Language Server is a part of the Salesforce Extension Pack.
+It provides a powerful way for Salesforce Extensions for VS Code and Code Builder to implement an Apex analyzer that’s also accessible to other IDEs.

 The Apex Language Server is an implementation of the Language Server Protocol 3.0 specification.
 The Language Server Protocol allows a tool (in this case, VS Code) to communicate with a language smartness provider (the server).
 We built the Apex Language Server using this common specification to enable our tooling partners to improve the smartness of their tools.